ProVen Professional – Study – The Cambridge Probiotic/Antibiotic Trial 1

 2. Lab4 supplementation reduced the overgrowth population of coliforms, enterococci and staphylococci in the re-growth microbiota following antibiotic therapy.

-The supplementation of Lab4 probiotics alongside antibiotic therapy has been shown to reduce the overgrowth of undesirable and potentially harmful bacteria.
+The supplementation of Lab4 probiotics alongside antibiotic therapy has been shown to reduce the overgrowth of undesirable and potentially harmful bacteria both during and following antibiotic therapy.

 Madden JAJ et al 2005.
 Effects of probiotics on preventing disruption of the intestinal microflora following antibiotic therapy: A double-blind, placebo-controlled pilot study.